17th Venice Architecture Biennale: Central exhibition

 Curated by Hashim Sarkis, the exhibition's theme is "How will we live together?"
 From 46 participating countries, 114 participants will present work at the Giardini's Central Pavilion, the Arsenale, Forte Marghera, and the external spaces around those areas.
 National participants were asked to focus on "the need for more inclusive social housing and urban connectivity."

 National pavilions

 The exhibition will include 63 national pavilions in the Giardini and across the city.

 The 17th exhibition marked the first participation from Grenada, Iraq, and Uzbekistan.

+Iraq

+The first-ever participation by Iraq was an exhibition called Ark re-imagined: The expeditionary pavilion by Rashad Salim, curated by Safina Projects, produced by Community Jameel and Culturunners, and commissioned by the Ministry of Culture, Tourism and Antiquities.
+The pavilion was hosted by TBA21–Academy at the Ocean Space in the church of San Lorenzo.

+The pavilion examined the role of traditional Marsh Arab watercraft from the Mesopotamian Marshes in southern Iraq, their relationship to gondolas and the Venetian lagoon, and human responses to climate change.
+The pavilion was selected by The Art Newspaper, Architectural Digest and ArchDaily in their reviews of pavilions to-see, and received extensiove coverage in Arab media, including Arab News, The National and Gulf Today.

 Awards

 The exhibition's awards will be presented at its inauguration.